synechron-finlabs/quorum-maker/README.md

 ### Using a different version of Geth/Constellation
 If you need to run Quorum Maker with a different version of Geth or Constellation than comes with default docker image, use [Quorum-Maker-Image](https://github.com/synechron-finlabs/quorum-maker-image "Quorum-Maker-Image").
 Create docker image locally and run Quorum Maker again.

+## Windows/Mac Support

+Quorum Maker provides Vagrant box for running Quorum Maker on Windows/Mac.

+1. Install Oracle VirtualBox for Windows/Mac
+2. Install Vagrant for Windows/Mac
+3. Install a git client for Windows/Mac (GitBash is recommended on Windows)
+4. Git Clone or download Quorum Maker
+5. Run `$ vagrant up` to provision a vagrant box with support for Ubuntu 16.04, Docker and Docker Compose.
+6. Run `$ vagrant ssh` to remote into vagrant box with default user `ubuntu`
+7. Quorum Maker is automatically copied to `/home/ubuntu`.
+Run `$ ./setup.sh` and follow the instructions to setup Quorum Network as explianed before in this document.

+> Note: Vagrant box for Quorum Maker by default runs on 192.168.33.11.
+You can access Quorum Maker UI from Windows/Mac on a browser pointing to http://192.168.33.11/22004.
+(Replace with Quorum Maker Nodemanager Port you setup)

+> Note: If you create a Development/Test Network, the ports are automatically exported in sequential number, starting 20104, 20204 and so on for each you node created.

 ### Work In Progress

 We expect the following areas to be part of future upgrades: